italoosorio/SilkBuilder-Doc/training/sample_database.md

 # Sample Database

-The sample applications included on this documentation uses the tables *Person* and *Category*.
-The tables structure are configured using the ORM Element which you can check [here](project_data_model.md#creating-the-orm-elements).
+The sample applications included in this documentation use the tables *Person* and *Category*.
+The table structure is configured using the ORM Element, which can be checked [here](project_data_model.md#creating-the-orm-elements).

-For the sample the tables are configured for the MSQL database server data types.
-You can modify these to other databases data types.
-The structures below is for referential purposes.
+For the sample, the tables are configured for the MySQL database server data types.
+You can modify these to other database data types.
+The structures below are for referential purposes.

 ```sql
 create table Category (